foundry-rs/book/src/cheatcodes/assume.md

 The `assume` cheatcode should mainly be used for very narrow checks.
 Broad checks will slow down tests as it will take a while to find valid values, and the test may fail if you hit the max number of rejects.

-You can configure the rejection thresholds by setting [`fuzz.max_test_rejects`][max-test-rejects] in your `foundry.toml` file.
+You can configure the rejection thresholds by setting [`fuzz.max_test_rejects`][max-test-rejects] in your `foxar.toml` file.

-For broad checks, such as ensuring a `uint256` falls within a certain range, you can bound your input with the modulo operator or Forge Standard's [`bound`][forge-std-bound] method.
+For broad checks, such as ensuring a `uint256` falls within a certain range, you can bound your input with the modulo operator or Spark Standard's [`bound`][spark-std-bound] method.

 More information on filtering via `assume` can be found [here][filtering-guide].